 Another important reason someone might tell you they are autistic is to make your relationship work better.
 Autistics have different communication styles and support needs than non-autistics, and talking about those differences can help avoid conflict, increase understanding, and reduce stress.

-While being autistic doesn’t necessarily mean I’m not capable of something, it might mean there are certain things I can’t do, can’t do for extended periods of time, find unusually hard or painful, might need to approach differently, or that I’m not going to find a pleasant or helpful experience.
+While being autistic doesn’t necessarily mean I’m not capable of something, it might mean there are certain things I can’t do for extended periods of time, find unusually hard or painful, might need to approach differently, or that I’m not going to find a pleasant or helpful experience.
 Usually it’s when I need someone to understand one of these things that I tell them I’m autistic.

 Sometimes it just comes up as a basic fact about my life, though, or what I’ve been doing over the weekend, especially since I’ve been involved in advocacy for a long time now and have a lot of other autistic people in my life.
 It’s not something you need to make a big deal out of being accepting about if it comes up this way—it’s just a thing about my life.